 Michigan Trail Experience

 The Michigan Trail Experience is a local organization that puts on multiple trail races throughout the year, utilizing the local trails.
-Along with the Spring Trail Trot 5K, I’ve also participated in the Full Moon 5, and Deer Fly 5.
+Along with the Spring Trail Trot 5K, I’ve also participated in the Full Moon 5, Nighthawk 5 and Deer Fly 5.

 The races are well organized, and the community that attends them is incredible.
 I highly recommend their races to anyone who loves trail running or wants to experience trail running.

 If you are interested in supporting this local organization, participate in one of their upcoming events.
-Their next races are the Deer Fly 5 and the Headless Horseman.
-The 2025 dates haven’t been announced yet for those races.

 Overall

-I have nothing negative to say about the Spring Trail Trot 5K race.
+I have nothing negative to say about the Spring Trail Trot 5K.
 It is a great community race that showcases one of my favorite local trails.
-It is welcoming to everyone, from runners to hikers to canine crossers.
+It is welcoming to everyone, from seasoned runners to beginners to hikers to canicross.

 Like most of the Michigan Trail Experience races I’ve participated in, this race reminds me of the joy I find in trail running, the peace and tranquillity of the trail, and the amazing community that I get to be a part of.